tiangolo/uvicorn-gunicorn-starlette-docker/README.md

 Now you have an optimized Starlette server in a Docker container.
 Auto-tuned for your current server (and number of CPU cores).

-You should be able to check it in your Docker container's URL, for example: http://192.168.99.100/
+You should be able to check it in your Docker container's URL, for example: http://192.168.99.100/ or http://127.0.0.1/ (or equivalent, using your Docker host).

 You will see something like: